Filing a monthly report and paying amounts due

-Overtime hours registered in the hour reserve in the monthly report must appear on a separate line, using the status code R and specifying the wage appendix R for the light residential sector and R-1 for the heavy residential sector.
-The amounts related to contributions and dues are neither recorded nor payable in this step.
+Overtime hours credited to the hour reserve in the monthly report must appear on a separate line using status code R and specifying wage schedule R for the light residential sector and R-1 for the heavy residential sector.
+Amounts related to contributions and dues are neither recorded or payable at this step.

 To report use of the hour reserve

-When, during a given period, the employee uses hours from the hour reserve to complement work weeks, these hours must be declared in the monthly report on a separate line.
-The employer must then use the status code S and specify wage appendix R for the light residential sector or R-1 for the heavy residential sector.
-The amounts of contributions and dues associated with the hours used must be recorded in the monthly report, and the corresponding sums must be paid.
+When, during a given period, an employee uses hours from the hour reserve to round off a work week, the hours must be declared in the monthly report on a separate line.
+The employer must use status code S and specify wage schedule R for the light residential sector and R-1 for the heavy residential sector.
+The contributions and dues related to the hours used must be recorded in the monthly report, and the corresponding amounts must be remitted to the CCQ.

 To report the liquidation of the hour reserve

 The hour reserve is liquidated every year at the end of the averaging and reference period.
 The hours are liquidated and must be declared on a separate line of the monthly report.
-The employer must then use the status code S and specify wage appendix R for the light residential sector and R-1 for the heavy residential sector.
-The amounts of contributions and dues associated with the liquidated hours used must be recorded in the monthly report, and the corresponding sums must be paid.
+The employer must use status code S and specify wage schedule R for the light residential sector and R-1 for the heavy residential sector.
+The contributions and dues associated with the liquidated hours must be recorded in the monthly report, and the corresponding amounts must be paid.

-- Web site of the Association des professionnels de la construction et de l'habitation du Québec inc. (APCHQ)
+- Website of the Association des professionnels de la construction et de l'habitation du Québec (APCHQ)